 Emonts, P. and Zohar, E., Gauss law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories, SciPost Phys.
 Lect.
 Notes 12 (2020)

-The physical properties of strongly correlated many body systems heavily depend on their entanglement structure – nontrivial quantum correlations that does not allow one to use semi-classical or perturbative approaches.
+The physical properties of strongly correlated many body systems heavily depend on their entanglement structure – nontrivial quantum correlations that do not allow one to use semi-classical or perturbative approaches.
 Quantum information studies of entanglement theory have brought us now to a point in which entanglement can be studied, quantified and manipulated, allowing us to use it as a resource for studying many body physics.

 Tensor network states form a special class of quantum many body states, constructed from local building blocks (tensors) in a way that gives rise to the right entanglement structure of "physically relevant" states of such systems (e.g. ground states and first excited states of local Hamiltonians).
 They allow one to encode symmetries easily on the local level and parameterize states invariant under arbitrary symmetry groups; and depend on a small number of parameters.
 All these, combined with analytical and numerical tools, make them excellent ansatz states for many body theories.